loukacodes/random-member-picked/README.md

 # RANDOM MEMBER PICKED

-Pick one member of each team randomly to be a facilitator for another team.
+Pick one member of each team randomly to be a facilitator for another team!

 [Check it out!](https://trangtmtran.github.io/random-member-picked/)